dablenparty/Simple-Server-Wrapper/README.md

 ## About

 I host Minecraft servers off of a second PC (or cloud VM) for my friends and I to play on.
-More often than not, they're very heavily modded and require manual restarting or other tasks that are annoying to do.
-To help with that, I created this.
-I'm aware there are other wrappers out there with way more features, but I just needed a very basic feature-set that was portable between versions, types, and even multiple servers.
-A few weeks later, out pops a releasable version of Simple Server Wrapper
+More often than not, they're very heavily modded and require restarting and other tasks that are annoying to do.
+I get that there are other wrappers out there that are better made and have more features, but I wanted a project with a practical use case that I could also use as an introduction to GUI programming (and Java in general).

 ---